Sande3p/tc-px2/tc-frontend-challegne-README-template.md

 >`If applcation requires authentication then mention the valid account details`

 ## Other details
->`Add any other details asked in challegne specifications`
+>`Add any other details asked in challenge specifications`